Aminolevulinic acid (Topical)

-Using Ameluz® with BF-RhodoLED® lamp may cause eye irritation or injury.
+- Using Ameluz® with BF-RhodoLED® lamp may cause eye irritation or injury.
 It may also cause swelling of the eyelids.
-Tell your doctor right away if you have blurred vision, changes in vision, or red, sore eyes after receiving aminolevulinic acid.
+Tell your doctor right away if you have blurred vision, changes in vision, or red, sore eyes after receiving this medicine.

-Following treatment, the actinic keratoses and possibly the surrounding skin will redden and swelling and scaling may also occur.
-These changes are temporary and should completely resolve by 4 weeks after treatment.
+- Following treatment, the actinic keratoses and possibly the surrounding skin will redden and swelling and scaling may also occur.
+These changes are temporary and should completely resolve after 4 weeks of treatment.